48 Hours Kāpiti Coast

 Waikanae

 Now might be a good time to check in to your accommodation, but the risk is that you won't want to leave once you get there.
 Dreamscape Glamping is your destination for the night, which is a quick drive inland and up the hill.
-Take in the view, crack open a drink and wind down for a moment before ditching the bags and heading back down to Paraparaumu Beach.
+Take in the view, ditch the bags, crack open a drink and wind down before heading back to Paraparaumu Beach.

 A female chef posing for the camera.